Head-to-Head Comparison

 Why Your AI-Built SaaS Business Will Fail (And How to Make It Anyway)

 We analyzed 20 AI-native companies that failed and 5 that scaled.
 The winners weren't better at prompting—they had a defensible distribution or data advantage.
-Founders launch AI-powered tools without understanding the moat they're actually building (spoiler: it's not the model).
-If you're betting your solopreneur business on an AI wrapper around OpenAI's API, you're already three years behind the companies that will win.
+Founders are launching AI-powered tools without understanding the moat they're actually building (spoiler: it's not the model).
+The brutal truth: AI models are commoditized.
+Competitive advantage comes from data, UX, or integrations—not the LLM under the hood.

 Option A